Hurricane Melissa leaves dozens dead in trail of destruction across Cuba, Haiti and Jamaica

 Jamaica rushes to assess the damage

-Annette Lowe said it was the worst storm she had ever experienced.

-“My entire house top is gone, and right now, the back of my house is being threatened by water,” she said.
+“Catastrophic is a mild term based on what we are observing,” Mayor Richard Solomon said.

+Solomon said the local rescue infrastructure had been demolished by the storm.
+The hospital, police units and emergency services were inundated by floods and unable to conduct emergency operations.
+The storm also destroyed the facility where relief supplies were being stored.

-Nearby, David Muschette, 84, sat among the rubble of his roofless house.
-He said he lost everything as he pointed to his wet clothes and furniture strewn across the grass outside while a part of his roof partially blocked the road.
+In southwest Jamaica, David Muschette, 84, sat among the rubble of his roofless house.
+He said he lost everything as he pointed to his wet clothes and furniture strewn across the grass while part of his roof partially blocked the road.

 “I need help,” he begged.

-The government said it hopes to reopen all of Jamaica’s airports as early as Thursday to ensure quick distribution of emergency relief supplies.
+The government said it hopes to reopen Jamaica’s airports as early as Thursday to ensure quick distribution of emergency relief supplies.

-The United States is sending rescue and response teams to assist in recovery efforts in the Caribbean, Secretary of State Marco Rubio announced on X on Wednesday.
-He said that government officials were coordinating with leadership in Jamaica, Haiti, the Dominican Republic and the Bahamas.
+The United States is sending rescue and response teams to assist in recovery efforts in the Caribbean, Secretary of State Marco Rubio announced on X. He said government officials were coordinating with leadership in Jamaica, Haiti, the Dominican Republic and the Bahamas.

+Britain is sending $3.3 million in humanitarian funding to Jamaica for emergency supplies such as shelter kits, water filters and blankets.

 Cuba rides out the storm